TZstatsADS/Spr2016-Proj4-Grp4/README.md

 ```

 1. Generally Speaking
-2. How users give stars
+2. How to stars movies
-3. How do they comment
+3. How to comment
-4. How most active 100 react with each other?
+4. How to interact with other reviewers?

 ```